dexterdev8/to_do_list/README.md

 January 03 2022: Implementing the Smart Contract + unit tests and playing with the calls

+January 07 2022: Fixing a unit test and introducing upgradability

 ## To sum up:

 I really enjoied playing aroung with the near-sdk and doing my research on what are the best practices.
 Of course there is plenty of room for improvement but I am happy with the result so far.
 I have the feeling that after a review from you guys I can do some optimizations on the code.